8 Skills You’ll Need to Become a Sales Manager

 Therefore, strong interpersonal and communication skills are essential.
 Though that doesn’t mean we’re all very good at these skills.

 Often, the more skilled you are as a salesperson, the more difficult it can be to put yourself back in the beginner’s mindset. making it more difficult to effectively communicate with reps who aren’t quite on your level yet.
 Known in academia as the curse of knowledge, this cognitive bias can make it more difficult to effectively communicate with reps who aren’t quite on your level yet.

 If this kind of communication isn’t a strong suit of yours, fear not.
 You can start flexing that muscle today by purposefully going out of your way to over-communicate (within reason) with your fellow co-workers.

-When mentoring a rep that’s going through some challenges, make it a point not to assume they have the same base of knowledge and experience you have.
-Start further back than you normally would, verbally express what’s going on inside of your head, explain the logic and reasoning behind the troubleshooting steps you take.
+When mentoring a rep going through challenges, make it a point not to assume they have the same base of knowledge and experience you have.
+Start further back than you normally would, verbally express what’s happening inside your head, and explain the logic and reasoning behind the troubleshooting steps you take.

 Once you become a sales manager, there will be a lot of demands on your time throughout the day.
 That means you can’t always fly by the seat of your pants, accepting every meeting request that comes your way, right there on the spot.

 While your role (and daily activities) have completely changed as a sales manager, it’s also easy to default to going about your day with the same routine as when you were still an individual contributor.

 Take a step back every Monday morning to thoughtfully plan out your schedule.
 Leave time to interact with your team members.
 Block out the space you need to work on other key activities like forecasting, planning, experimenting, and training.

 If your reps aren’t organized and staying on-task, you can’t expect them to always perform at peak capacity and hit their numbers (sales management tools like Close can help with that).
 If you’re not organized, can you really expect your reps to be?